DocuThinker-AI-App

 Frontend Architecture

-The frontend is built with React 18 and follows a component-based architecture with modern React patterns.
+The frontend is built with React 18 + Material-UI (CRACO build, Poppins font) and follows a component-based architecture with modern React patterns.
+Two characteristics are worth calling out up front because they drive the data flow:

 graph TB